unkn0wn-root/kioshun/README.md

 > The cluster implementation is under active development.
   Backward compatibility is not guaranteed across minor releases.
 Review release notes before upgrading.

-Kioshun can run as a **peer-to-peer mesh**: each service instance embeds a cluster node that discovers peers (*Seeds*), forms a weighted rendezvous ring, and replicates writes with configurable RF/WC.
-Reads route to the primary owner; read‑through population uses single‑flight leases.
+Kioshun’s cluster turns your service instances into a **small, self-managing, peer‑to‑peer distributed cache**.
+It shards keys via weighted rendezvous, replicates with configurable RF/WC, heals with hinted handoff and backfill, and serves hot data from local memory when your instance owns it.
+To put it into another perspective: Kioshun can run as a **peer-to-peer mesh**: each service instance embeds a cluster node that discovers peers (*Seeds*), forms a weighted rendezvous ring, and replicates writes with configurable RF/WC.
+Reads route to the primary owner, read‑through population uses single‑flight leases.

 ```
 ┌─────────────┐      Gossip + Weights      ┌─────────────┐